MikeR94/CI-Project-Portfolio-4/README.md

         * <strong>Reviews</strong> - <i>Loads the reviews page</i>
         * <strong>Staff Help</strong> - <i>Loads a modal to aid staff members</i><br /><br />

     * Bookings, Check In, Payments and Reviews have a red notification number that will be rendered to the side of the link if there is any form of information that is required for a staff member to deal with.
-For example, if there is a new booking that has come in from a guest, the Booking link will show a (1) next to it informing the staff member that there is a booking that requires attention.
+For example, if there is a new booking that has come in from a guest, the Booking link will show a (1) next to it informing the staff member that there is a booking that requires attention.<br /><br />

 <details><summary><b>Staff Navigation Bar Image</b></summary>